Using images in content

 • diagrams and illustrations where the page text relies on the user being able to understand the image

-Complex images need a text descriptions so people who can't see an image can still understand it.
+Complex images need a text description so people who cannot see an image can still understand it.

 You can provide a text description by: